stennety/mywebsite/_posts/2017-04-17-monitoring-your-internet-speed-with-resin-io-and-datadog.md

 ## IMPORTANT

+The interval for running the speed test is governed by the "SPEED_TEST_INTERVAL_MIN" environment variable

+**BUT** be careful:

 I used [node-inspector](https://github.com/node-inspector/node-inspector) to do a little digging into the amount of bandwidth used up by the speed test itself, and it's actually quite substantial.

 ![]({{site.cdn_path}}/2017/04/17/screenShot2.png)